 We derive revenue from annual licensing arrangements, including maintenance fees, setup fees and other fees for course development and miscellaneous items.
-Our contracts with Customers typically have at least a term of one year and have a single performance obligation.
-The promises to set up and provide a hosted platform of tightly integrated technology and services Partners need to attract, enroll, educate, and support students are not distinct within the context of the contracts.
-This performance obligation is satisfied as the Partners receive and consume benefits, which occurs ratably over the contract term.
+Our contracts with Customers typically have a term of at least one year and have at least a single performance obligation.
+The promises to set up and provide a hosted platform of tightly integrated technology and services partners need to attract, enroll, educate, and support learners are not distinct within the context of the contracts.
+This performance obligation is satisfied as the partners receive and consume benefits, which occurs ratably over the contract term.

-Occasionally, we will provide professional services, such as custom development, non-complex implementation activities, training, and other various professional services.
+We routinely provide professional services, such as custom development, non-complex implementation activities, training, and other various professional services.
 We evaluate these services to determine if they are distinct and separately identifiable in the context of the contract.
-In our contracts with Customers that contain multiple performance obligations because of this assessment, we allocate the transaction price to each separate performance obligation on a relative standalone selling price basis.
-Standalone selling prices of our solutions and services are typically estimated based on observable transactions when the solutions or services are sold on a standalone basis.
+In our contracts with Customers that contain multiple performance obligations because of this assessment, we allocate the transaction price to each separate performance obligation on a relative standalone selling prices of our solutions and services are typically estimated based on observable transactions when the solutions or services are sold on a standalone basis.
 When standalone selling prices are not observable, we utilize a cost-plus margin approach to allocate the transaction price.

 We do not disclose the value of unsatisfied performance obligations because the consideration is allocated entirely to a wholly unsatisfied promise to transfer a service that forms part of a single performance obligation (i.e., consideration received is based on the level of product offerings, which is unknown in advance).
-During the year ended June 30, 2022, three customers comprised approximately 69% of total revenue.
-During the year ended June 30, 2021, two customers comprised approximately 76% of total revenue.
+During the year ended June 30, 2023, five Customers comprised approximately 84% of total revenue.
+During the year ended June 30, 2022, three Customers comprised approximately 69% of total revenue.